NDS-VU/awesome-gnn-privacy/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)
 ![License](https://img.shields.io/github/license/NDS-VU/awesome-gnn-privacy-papers.svg?color=blue)⠀[![NDS-VU](https://img.shields.io/twitter/follow/nds_vu?style=social&logo=twitter)](https://twitter.com/intent/follow?screen_name=nds_vu)⠀

 This repository aims to provide links to works about privacy attacks and privacy preservation on graph data with Graph Neural Networks (GNNs).
+Additionally, this repository provides links to relevent datasets that have been used or can be potentially used for privacy study with graphs.

 ### Contents